-9. Shareholders' equity
+9. Shareholders' Equity

-The Company had 50,064,860 and 49,725,649 ordinary shares issued and outstanding as of December 31, 2024 and 2023, respectively, with a par value of £0.002 per share.
-In addition there are 5,793,501 deferred shares as of December 31, 2024 and 2023 with a par value of £0.0001 per share.
-The Company has reserved 5,778,400 authorized shares for future issuance under the Equity Incentive Plan ("EIP").
+The Company had 49,725,649 and 48,088,346 ordinary shares issued and outstanding as of December 31, 2023 and 2022, respectively, with a par value of £0.002 per share.
+In addition there are 5,793,501 deferred shares as of December 31, 2023 and 2022 which are £0.0001 per share.
+The Company has reserved 4,172,055 authorized shares for future issuance under the Equity Incentive Plan ("EIP").
 See Note 10 "Share-based compensation" for a description of the EIP.

-Included within ordinary shares at December 31, 2024 and 2023 are 734,397 and 1,714,650 of ordinary shares with no voting rights, respectively.
+Included within ordinary shares at December 31, 2023 and 2022 are 1,714,650 and 2,164,960 of ordinary shares with no voting rights, respectively.
 All ordinary shares are entitled to receive dividends and assets available for distribution.
 Deferred shares have no voting rights, are not entitled to dividends and are only entitled to receive amounts paid up on the deferred shares out of assets available for distribution after all payments have been made to holders of ordinary shares for amounts paid up or payable on such shares.
-No dividends were paid or declared in the years ended December 31, 2024 and 2023.
+No dividends were paid or declared in the years ended December 31, 2023, 2022 and 2021.

-On February 3, 2021, the Company passed an ordinary resolution which authorizes the directors, or any duly authorized committee of the directors, to allot shares in the Company or grant rights to subscribe for or convert any security into shares in the Company up to an aggregate nominal value of £150,000 for a period expiring five years (up to February 3, 2026).
+On February 3, 2021, the Company passed an ordinary resolution which authorizes the Directors, or any duly authorized committee of the directors, to allot shares in the Company or grant rights to subscribe for or convert any security into shares in the Company up to an aggregate nominal value of £150,000 for a period expiring five years (up to February 3, 2026).
 This amount may be renewed, varied or revoked by the Company in a general meeting.